StevenLyt/Co2Cal/README.md

 Even though climate change and global warming have been among the hottest topics in recent decades, many people are unaware of the impact their daily activities have on the environment.
 Without knowing our daily carbon footprint, we may not realize how our lifestyle is impacting the planet.
 The importance of understanding our carbon footprint lies in the fact that greenhouse gases contribute to climate change and global warming, which have significant negative impacts on the environment, human health, and the economy.

-With that in mind, Co2Cal can be a powerful instrument for increasing environmental awareness,, encouraging people to take action, and promoting sustainability.
+With that in mind, Co2Cal can be a powerful instrument for increasing environmental awareness, encouraging people to take action, and promoting sustainability.

 ## What it does